-- Provide evidence that the Medical Program Committee and its sub-committees have a clear commitment from the Academic Senate of autonomy and capacity to deliver the medical program.
-(Standards 1.2 and 1.3) - 3 Demonstrate that the School and the Faculty are able to enact decisions relating to support services, recruitment and resources in a timely manner.
-(Standards 1.2 and 1.8) - Demonstrate that there is adequate operational support for both the Dean and MD Program Director roles.
-(Standard 1.2) - 5 Confirm that the recruitment schedule for key appointments is progressing as planned.
-(Standards 1.4 and 1.8) - 6 Elevate the positioning of Centre for Aboriginal Medical and Dental Health (CAMDH) in the organisational structure to optimise the opportunities for influence and educational leadership at the Faculty level.
-(Standard 1.4)

-Revise the time allocation for the Dean so that it is commensurate with the wide range of strategic and operational roles associated with the position.
+- Demonstrate that the School and the Faculty are able to enact decisions relating to support services, recruitment and resources in a timely manner.
+(Standards 1.2 and 1.8) - 4 Demonstrate that there is adequate operational support for both the Dean and MD Program Director roles.
+(Standard 1.2) - 6 Elevate the positioning of Centre for Aboriginal Medical and Dental Health (CAMDH) in the organisational structure to optimise the opportunities for influence and educational leadership at the Faculty level.
+(Standard 1.4) - Revise the time allocation for the Dean so that it is commensurate with the wide range of strategic and operational roles associated with the position.
 (Standard 1.3)